World Athletics Road Running Championships

-The World Athletics Road Running Championships is a biennial international road running competition organised by World Athletics.
-The competition was launched as the IAAF World Half Marathon Championships in 1992 and held annually until 2010.
+The World Athletics Road Running Championships (previously World Athletics Half Marathon Championships, IAAF World Half Marathon Championships, IAAF World Road Running Championships) is a biennial international road running competition organised by World Athletics.
+The competition was launched as the IAAF World Half Marathon Championships in 1992 and was held annually until 2010.
 It was renamed the IAAF World Road Running Championships in 2006 and reduced in distance to a 20K run, but reverted to the half marathon distance the following year and to the original competition name the year after that.
-The competition was renamed to its current title in 2020 after the governing body rebranded itself moving away from the long-standing International Association of Athletics Federations (IAAF) moniker and expanded to include additional races.
+The competition was renamed to the World Athletics Half Marathon Championships in 2020 after the governing body rebranded itself moving away from the long-standing International Association of Athletics Federations (IAAF) moniker.
+In 2023, the competition was again rebooted as "Road Running Championships", this time under World Athletics branding.

 The competition replaced the female-only IAAF World Women's Road Race Championships, which was held annually from 1983 to 1991.

-The last Championships was held in 2023.
+The last Championships was held in 2026.